The reasons for a career change

 💼 Moreover, doing a skills assessment is a good way to find out your skills and know-how.

 Find what makes you tick

 Many people who’ve changed jobs say they felt uncomfortable, that they didn’t fit in.
 It’s already very positive to realize this.
 So, in order to know what job, you might like, you must ask yourself what is essential for you.
 It’s the principle of Ikigai, a Japanese philosophy that allows you to find your reason for living.
 Once you’ve done this, there will be obvious things that jump out at you!

 You may be interested in this article >>> The reasons why millennials hate work

 Is it the right time to change jobs?

-Changing jobs during the pandemic?
+Changing jobs after the pandemic?